Mykita: Collaborations

-In 2009 MYKITA and German fashion designer Bernhard Wilhelm launched a jointly developed eyewear collection.
+In 2009 Mykita and German fashion designer Bernhard Willhelm launched a jointly developed eyewear collection.
 The mirrored sunglasses model ”Franz” from this collection enjoyed international media attention after being worn by actress Sarah Jessica Parker in the movie Sex and the City 2.

-Further artists and fashion designers that MYKITA have worked with include Moncler, Romain Kremer, Marios Schwab, and Alexandre Herchcovitch.
+Further artists and fashion designers that Mykita have worked with include Moncler, Romain Kremer, Marios Schwab, and Alexandre Herchcovitch.

 In March 2020, Mykita collaborated with camera manufacturer Leica on a sunglasses collection.

 In April 2025, Mykita collaborated with German luggage manufacturer Rimowa on a collection of limited-edition eyewear.

 MYKITA Shops

-MYKITA has 12 international retail locations, including Berlin, Cartagena, Copenhagen, Los Angeles,Monterrey, New York City, Paris, Tokyo, Osaka, Vienna, Washington DC, Zermatt and Zurich.
+Mykita has 12 international retail locations, including Berlin, Cartagena, Copenhagen, Los Angeles, Monterrey, New York City, Paris, Tokyo, Osaka, Vienna, Washington DC, Zermatt and Zurich.